MichaelS11/go-tetris/README.md

 # Go Tetris

-Golang Tetris for Linux shell or Windows Command Prompt
+Golang Tetris for console window with AI

 ## Compile